Skip to main content

 • Run side-by-side test: AE queries the same deal-stage question in Klue and PYRAMYD; compare quality and recency

-• Migrate remaining named-competitor battle cards (5-7 typical, per Forrester 2024 data)
+• Migrate remaining named-competitor battle cards (typically 5-7 per program)

 • Disable Klue auto-publish to enablement tools (Highspot, Seismic, internal wikis)